CTE Grading Break Zoom Faculty Get-Together

 Wednesday, April 8, 12–1:15 p.m

-Stephen Roddy, Professor and Chair of Modern & Classical Languages in the College of Arts and Sciences, will be moderating this next panel of the series.
-School of Management Professors Marco Tavanti, Sweta Chaturvedi Thota, and Xiaohua Yang, will come together to discuss socioeconomic responses to the COVID-19 pandemic from different historical and contemporary perspectives.
+Stephen Roddy, Professor and Chair of Modern & Classical Languages in the College of Arts and Sciences, moderates this panel of the series.
+School of Management Professors Marco Tavanti, Sweta Chaturvedi Thota, and Xiaohua Yang, come together to discuss socioeconomic responses to the COVID-19 pandemic from different historical and contemporary perspectives.

-These events are sponsored by the Tracy Seeley Center for Teaching Excellence, in partnership with the School of Nursing & Health Professions, the School of Education, the College of Arts and Sciences, and the Office of International Initiatives.
-Additional panels are being planned with panelists from the School of Management and the School of Law.
+*These events are sponsored by the Tracy Seeley Center for Teaching Excellence, by the Center for Research, Artistic, and Scholarly Excellence, and by the Office of International Initiatives in partnership with the School of Nursing & Health Professions, the School of Education, the College of Arts and Sciences, and the School of Management.
+Additional panels are being planned with the School of Law.*

 The College of Arts and Sciences shares revised CAS syllabus guidelines on a new, one-stop curriculum resources page, developed over the course of a semester by a CAS faculty working group.
 This page includes the guidelines (with explanations of each item), a checklist (without the explanations), and two versions of the rules/regulations that you can cut and paste into your syllabi (one for online syllabi and one for paper syllabi), along with other information about curriculum that may not be directly related to syllabi.